jenkinsci/kubernetes-plugin/README.md

 # Constraints

 Multiple containers can be defined in a pod.
-One of them must run the Jenkins JNLP agent service, with args `${computer.jnlpmac} ${computer.name}`, as it will be the container acting as Jenkins agent.
+One of them is automatically created with name `jnlp`, and runs the Jenkins JNLP agent service, with args `${computer.jnlpmac} ${computer.name}`, and will be the container acting as Jenkins agent.
+It can ve overridden by defining a container with the same name.

 Other containers must run a long running process, so the container does not exit.
 If the default entrypoint or command just runs something and exit then it should be overriden with something like `cat` with `ttyEnabled: true`.